VSTOPIA/Doctor-Sample-Unit-DSU/README.md

 ## Overview
 - Capture/download audio (YouTube and more) via yt-dlp + FFmpeg
-- Separate stems with Demucs locally or on Google Colab GPU
+- Separate stems with Demucs locally or on Google Colab/Kaggle GPU or Hugging Face Spaces
+- Remove silence from vocals/stems with auto-editor for cleaner samples
 - Integrated Max interface to submit jobs and monitor progress
 - Results saved into your session or Drive folder

 ## Technology Stack
 - Max for Live + Node for Max
-- Python + Demucs
+- Python + Demucs + Spleeter
-- Google Colab + Drive (optional GPU)
+- Google Colab + Kaggle + Hugging Face Spaces (GPU processing)
-- FFmpeg / yt-dlp
+- FFmpeg / yt-dlp / auto-editor

 📘 Colab Quickstart (one click)